 Annosum Root Rot

 Loblolly and slash pine are particularly susceptible to this disease, which may be scattered through a stand or occur in pockets of dying or dead trees.
 Trees generally yellow and lose needles as they die from this disease, although they may just turn red in a short period of time.
 Dead trees gradually fall over from a loss of root support.
 Wind-blown fungus spores from nearby infection centers generally enter a stand by landing on freshly cut stumps or wounds during the colder months of the year.
 The stump and subsequent root infections spread to adjacent trees through root contact.
 The disease is most prevalent on well-drained sandy soils with higher pH, such as those found on old agricultural fields.
 Prevention measures include prescribed burning during winter months before thinning to eliminate the spore-producing conks, thinning in high hazard areas during summer, and treating freshly cut stumps with borax immediately after thinning.
-More information about this disease is at: https://www.freshfromflorida.com/Divisions-Offices/Florida-Forest-Service/Our-Forests/Forest-Health/Forest-Health-Publications.
+More information about this disease can be found at the Florida Forest Service’s forest health publication pageat: https://www.fdacs.gov/Forest-Wildfire/Our-Forests/Forest-Health/Forest-Health-Publications.

 When and How Much to Thin